jed-harwood/SGM/README.md

 3. Select a final model with `model_selec()`.
 4. Extract `theta0`, `theta1`, `L`, and `v0` from the selected model.

+The `GAR` folder builds on that package API with reproducible simulation studies and a stock-market application for the GAR paper.

 For temporally dependent signals with explicit autoregressive graph filters, use `TARGAR_fit()` instead.
 The TAR-GAR workflow follows the same package
 rhythm: fit a path over `lambda.v` and `net.thre`, select with `model_selec()`, then inspect the selected Laplacian and AR filter matrices.
+The `TARGAR` folder builds on that package API with reproducible simulations and a temperature application that compares TAR-GAR, G-VAR, and graphicalVAR on year-specific temperature data.

 ## Installation